The Wrong Way We’ve Been Told To Build Resilience

 So this isn’t just happening inside our circles.
 It’s happening everywhere.

-But underneath, there’s a quiet cost and silent suffering that many of us have learned to hide well.
+But underneath, there’s a quiet cost and a silent suffering that many of us have learned to hide very well.

 The real cost of pushing through

-That version of resilience teaches us to say yes when we wish we could say no.
+That version of resilience teaches us to say yes when we want to say no.

 It drains us.
 It dulls our spark.
 It makes it harder to recognise who we are underneath all the doing.
-And over time, it costs us the energy we need to lead and live well.
+Over time, it erodes our sense of self and costs us the energy we need to lead and live well.

-Why are we waiting for that rock-bottom point to pay attention?
+Why are we waiting for that rock-bottom point to pay attention to our needs?

 The truth about resilience

-But resilience isn’t the goal, it’s the byproduct.
+But resilience was never meant to be the goal, it’s the byproduct.

-It’s what organically grows when we lead ourselves well, honour our limits, and make space to recover before we hit critical point.
+It’s what grows when we lead ourselves well, honour our limits, and make space to recover before we hit breaking point.

 The problem is, most of us were never taught that version.

-We were taught that resilience meant coping, producing, and staying on and ready for the next hit, no matter what.
+We were taught that resilience meant coping, producing, and staying on, always ready for the next hit, no matter what.

 What real resilience looks like